 All public agencies have fixed term lengths for directors, with reappointment conditional on performance.
 For public trust, corporate enterprise, service delivery and advisory agencies, the maximum consecutive years of service for directors is 10 or fewer years.
 For adjudicative agencies, the maximum consecutive years of service is 12 or fewer years.
 In cases where new term lengths are being established, staggered appointment termination dates are used to support succession planning and continuity.

 Fixed terms are a tool to promote balance between renewal and experience on public agency boards.
 Leading practice suggests that setting a term of a reasonable number of years (three or four), renewable once, is an effective approach for most public agencies.
 Regulatory/adjudicative public agencies may benefit from the experience of longer maximum years.

 The precise length of term and the number of renewals allowed will be set by legislation or the public agency and their minister, as long as the total length of consecutive years of service does not exceed 10 years (12 years for regulatory/adjudicative public agencies).
-Reappointment is to be based on the member's performance and approval of the minister.
+Reappointment is to be based on the member's performance and approval of the minister and Cabinet where applicable.
 Best practice indicates terms be staggered so that no more than one-third of the director's appointment terms expire at one time.